jorgeortizfuentes/spanish_nlp/README.md

 ['En aquel tiempo yo tenía los veinteséis años y estaba loco.
 Había perdido un gran país pero sí había ganado tener un sueño.
 Y si tenía ese sueño lo demás ya no importaba..
 Ni trabajar ni rezar ni estudiar en la madrugada junto a los perros románticos.']
 ---
 ```
+## License

+Spanish NLP is licensed under the [LICENSE](GNU General Public License v3.0).

-### Contributing and roadmap
+## Contributing and roadmap

 Contributions to Spanish NLP are welcome!
 Please see the [ROADMAP.md](contributing guide) for more information.

-## Author

-This project was developed by [Jorge Ortiz-Fuentes](https://ortizfuentes.com/), Linguist and Data Scientist from Chile.

 ## Acknowledgements

 We would like to express our gratitude to the Millennium Institute For Foundational Research and Department of Computer Science at the University of Chile for supporting the development of Spanish NLP.
 Special thanks to Felipe Bravo-Marquéz, Ricardo Cordova and Hernán Sarmiento for their knowledge, support and invaluable contribution to the project.

-## License

-Spanish NLP is licensed under the [LICENSE](GNU General Public License v3.0).